coralogix/terraform-provider-coralogix/docs/resources/alert.md

 Required:

 - `days_enabled` (Set of String) Days of week.
-Can be one of ["Sunday" "Monday" "Tuesday" "Wednesday" "Thursday" "Friday" "Saturday"]
+Can be one of ["Wednesday" "Thursday" "Friday" "Saturday" "Sunday" "Monday" "Tuesday"]
 - `end_time` (String) Limit the triggering of this alert to end at specific hour.
 - `start_time` (String) Limit the triggering of this alert to start at specific hour.